Immigration matters in health care

 Share:

-More than 1.6 million people work in Canada’s health care sector and many more will be needed in the coming years to ensure continued access to high quality care.
-Almost 500,000 workers in the health care sector are over the age of 55, and most of these will be retiring in the next decade or so.
+Over 420,000 workers in the health care sector are over the age of 55, and most of these will be retiring in the next decade or so.
 In addition, there are existing recruitment challenges from everywhere in Canada for nurses, residential care staff and home health care staff.
 There’s a clear opportunity for immigrants to play an important role in ensuring there are enough people working in the health care sector.

-The sustainability and effectiveness of the Canadian health care system depend on an integrated and diverse workforce.
+The sustainability and effectiveness of the Canadian health care system depends on an integrated and diverse workforce.
 We value the important contribution of immigrants to our health care system and welcome them to Canada!

 Impact of immigration